-The configuration of EIT beams consists of two laser beams close to the $S_{\frac{1}{2}}|F=1,m=0\rangle$ to $P_{\frac{1}{2}}|F=0,m=0\rangle$ transition.
-We apply the EIT beams to make the difference in wave vectors parallel to the transverse direction of the motional mode, which is of our interest.
-One of the beam, EIT 1, works for driving the $\sigma_{\pm}$ transitions between $\ket{\pm}\leftrightarrow\ket{e}$.
-The other beam, EIT 2, works as probe beam coupling to the transition $\ket{0}\leftrightarrow\ket{e}$.
-The detuning $\Delta_{\rm p}$ of the probe beam is fixed at $(2\pi)$55.6 MHz, and the detuning $\Delta_{\rm d}$ of the driving beam is adjusted by varying the frequency difference between two AOMs.
-As shown in Fig. \ref{fig:setup}(c), the EIT 1 passes through two AOMs to adjust $\Delta_{\rm d}$.
-We measure the Rabi frequencies and the polarization of the probe and driving beams by observing the differential ac Stark shift of the qubit transition and the Zeeman state qubits \cite{haffner2003precision,ejtemaee20173d} [Appendix E].
-The Rabi frequencies, $\{\Omega_{\sigma_-},\Omega_{\pi},\Omega_{\sigma_+}\}/(2\pi)$, of the driving beam of 24$\mu$W and probe beam of 5.5$\mu$W are \{16.74,1.72, 18.03\}MHz and \{1.49, 6.67, 3.17\}MHZ.
+The EIT beams consist of two lasers, which are close to the $S_{\frac{1}{2}}|F=1,m=0\rangle$ to $P_{\frac{1}{2}}|F=0,m=0\rangle$ transition.
+The EIT beams are aligned to make the difference in wave vectors parallel to the transverse direction of motional modes.
+One of the beams serves as driving the $\sigma_{\pm}$ transitions between $\ket{\pm}\leftrightarrow\ket{e}$.
+The other beam works as probe beam, which couples the energy levels $\ket{0}\leftrightarrow\ket{e}$.
+The detuning $\Delta_{\rm p}$ of the probe beam is fixed at $(2\pi)$55.6 MHz, and the detuning $\Delta_{\rm d}$ of the driving beam is adjusted by altering frequency difference between two AOMs, as shown in Fig. \ref{fig:setup}(c).
+We measure the Rabi frequency and the polarization of the EIT beams by observing the differential ac Stark shift of the clock state qubit and the Zeeman state qubits \cite{haffner2003precision,ejtemaee20173d,supple}.
+The Rabi frequencies, $\{\Omega_{\sigma_-},\Omega_{\pi},\Omega_{\sigma_+}\}/(2\pi)$, of the driving beam of 24$\mu$W and the probe beam of 5.5$\mu$W are \{16.74,1.72, 18.03\}MHz and \{1.49, 6.67, 3.17\}MHZ.

-Fig.\ref{fig:speed} (a) shows the experimental sequence to study the EIT cooling with a single ion.
-For a single \Yb ion, we use the trap frequency of $\omega_{\rm y}/2\pi=2.38 \text{ MHz}$ along of the transverse direction and $\{\omega_{\rm x},\omega_{\rm z}\}/2\pi=\{0.42,0.47\}\text{ MHz}$ in the crystal plane.
-We first apply Doppler cooling, which leads to Doppler-limit temperatures of the motional modes around the mean phonon number $\bar{n}\approx 7$.
-After Doppler cooling, 95\% population of the internal state of the ion falls into the $S_{\frac{1}{2}}|F=1\rangle$ manifold, which the EIT cooling involves.
-We then apply EIT beams for a duration $\tau_{\rm{EIT}}$.
-To measure the final phonon number $\bar n$, we first apply 3$\mu$s optical pumping to prepare the ground state $S_{\frac{1}{2}}|F=0,m=0\rangle$.
-Then we drive blue sideband transition, and we extract $\bar n$ by fitting the time evolution of it \cite{leibfried2003quantum}, the average phonon number $\bar n$ is extracted.
+Fig.\ref{fig:speed} (a) shows the experimental sequence to study double-EIT cooling with a single ion.
+For a single \Yb ion, secular trap frequencies are $\omega_{\rm y}/2\pi=2.38 \text{ MHz}$ in the transverse direction and $\{\omega_{\rm x},\omega_{\rm z}\}/2\pi=\{0.42,0.47\}\text{ MHz}$ in the crystal plane.
+We first apply Doppler cooling, which leads to the Doppler-limit temperatures around phonon number $\bar{n}\approx 7$.
+After Doppler cooling, 95\% population of the internal state of ions falls into the $S_{\frac{1}{2}}|F=1\rangle$ manifold.
+Afterwards, we apply the EIT beams for a duration $\tau_{\rm{EIT}}$.
+In order to measure the final phonon number $\bar n$, 3$\mu$s optical pumping is carried out to prepare the ground state $S_{\frac{1}{2}}|F=0,m=0\rangle$.
+By driving blue-sideband transition and fitting time evolution \cite{leibfried2003quantum}, the average phonon number $\bar n$ is extracted.